 Creating space for something new – with serendipity and networking

-Personal contacts are another decisive factor in the emergence of new technologies, formats or products.
-Innovation seldom comes from the intellectual power of an individual – in most cases the ideas of several people play together.
+Personal contacts are another decisive factor in the emergence of new technologies, formats, or products.
+Innovation seldom comes from the intellectual power of an individual – in most cases, the ideas of several people play together.
 For example, a conversation held today between colleagues over lunch or while having a coffee can lead to tomorrow’s great innovation.
-The colleague from another department may have the missing piece ready for the project which the department has been working on for so long.
+A colleague from another department may have the missing piece ready for the project that the department has been working on for so long.

-“Chance favours the connected mind”, the Brit knows: the favour of chance is supported by connection and networking.
+“Chance favors the connected mind”, the Brit knows: the favor of chance is supported by connection and networking.
 Often, it is only the bringing together of ideas and thoughts that is the decisive spark that leads to new concepts.
 Something that is more than the sum of its parts.

 Anyone who now suspects that this is a new trend is mistaken.
 Great inventions and discoveries over the past 600 years have been made less and less by individuals – but increasingly via networks.
 What has been going on for a long time has, however, picked up speed intensively in the last 15 years: Digital networking has created completely new possibilities that help people from different contexts and cultures to network.
 It is probably no coincidence that the number of technology start-ups and disruptive innovations has grown so rapidly in this period as rarely before.